AndreyVLD/Explain-Method-AI-Assistant/README.md

 # Explain Method Plugin for IntelliJ IDEA

-This IntelliJ IDEA plugin allows you to explain Python methods in plain English using ChatGPT.
+This PyCharm plugin allows you to explain Python methods in plain English using ChatGPT.
 It provides a concise summary of the method and identifies external references, making it easier to understand and document your code.